 Requirements

-Lighting plans can be submitted as part of a resource consent application or may be required as a condition of consent.
+For other applications, where a Lighting Plan is needed and not submitted as part of the application, it will be required as a condition of consent.

 Standard lighting plan conditions are: